Posted on

 My 12" Lodge cast iron skillet

 Choose cast iron if you value durability and your food’s end result over ease.
 Once well-seasoned, it performs nearly as well as non-stick pans.
-(For a lighter option, consider carbon steel, or enameled cast iron for cooking acidic foods.)
+(For a lighter option, consider carbon steel.)

 Cast iron and carbon steel develop a natural non-stick surface that improves with time.
 You can achieve non-stick cooking like Teflon—minus the toxins—with proper maintenance, preheating, and plenty of oil.